RHYTHMIC CONNECTIONS

 • Boomwhackers offer a great way to teach music through engagement and FUN.

 • Boomwhackers are terrific for Team building.
-Boomwhackers activities can guide people of all ages to a better understanding of how to work and create together.
+Boomwhacker activities can guide people of all ages to a better understanding of how to work and create together.

 Mary Knysh Named as "Boombassador"